AryanBhati7/AnimeSugeUI-Clone/README.md

 ## Features 💫

-- Responsive design for optimal viewing on different devices
 - Navigation menu for easy access to different sections
 - Anime heading picture
 - Footer with additional information